timotiushaniel/system-control-automation/README.md

 # system-control-automation
-This is my university assignment form system control and automation &amp; signal and system
+This is my university assignment of system control and automation &amp; signal and system